Skip to main content

 How is the Maximum Drawdown Calculated?
 (Trailing)

-The maximum drawdown starts 6% below your starting balance and moves up as your closed balance reaches new highs (high-water mark).
-If your equity falls below this level at any time, your account is closed.
+The maximum drawdown begins at 6% below your starting balance and adjusts upward as your closed balance reaches new highs (known as the high-water mark).
+If your equity falls below this level at any time, the account will be closed.

-Once you achieve a 6% gain based on your closed balance, the drawdown “locks” at your original starting balance.
-From that point, it no longer moves up, allowing you to freely compound profits.
+Once you achieve a 6% gain based on your closed balance, the drawdown locks at your original starting balance.
+From that point forward, it will no longer move up, giving you the freedom to compound profits without further drawdown adjustments.

 Did this answer your question?